I love finding unique ways to save money or hacks to earn free money and gift cards. So it is no surprise that Survey Junkie caught my attention…

 To test the website, my wife and I set up a simple experiment.
 We both signed up for the site, set a timer for one hour, and tried to see how much money we could earn.
 The goal was to see if we could make more than the minimum wage using the app.

 We also made it a competition between the two of us on who could make more with the site.
 Mrs. Money Geek beat me out by $0.20.
-Lessons were learned, one being, don’t challenge Mrs. Money Geek to money earning contest.
+Lessons were learned, one being, don’t challenge Mrs. Money Geek to an earning contest.

 Despite our best efforts with the site, neither of us was able to break the minimum wage.
 We both stalled out around 3 dollars when the timer rang.